 Everyone experiences stress.
-Whether it’s stress at work, in your relationships, having a long to-do list, feeling the demands placed upon us by others, or from simply listening to the news, stress seems to be a common experiences in life for many people.
-This article will address how to manage stress in a healthy way in order to better face triggers and cravings when they arise.
+Whether you are experiencing stress at work, in your relationships, having a long to-do list, feeling the demands placed upon us by others, or from simply listening to the news, stress seems to be a common experience in life for many people.
+At Westwind Recovery®, we help you address how to manage stress in a healthy way in order to better face triggers and cravings when they arise.

 However, there are many ways to help reduce the experience of stress, even for those who have lived with trauma.
 Managing everyday stress including anxiety and fear might require a plan for self-care and relaxation.
-Over time, with many experiences of relaxation, a person can become more and more familiar with the state of ease versus continuously being in a state of tension.
+Over time, with many experiences of relaxation, a person can become more and more familiar with the state of ease versus continuously being in a state of tension through a mental health treatment program.

 Common Reaction to Stress